JamesBrofos/Manifold-Dequantization/README.md

 ## Computational Environment

 We use Singularity to manage our computational environment.
-The definition file for our Singularity container can be found in `lie-stein.def`.
+The definition file for our Singularity container can be found in `manifold-dequantization.def `.
 To build the Singularity container itself, you may wish to use the [Singularity remote builder](https://cloud.sylabs.io/builder):
 ```
-singularity build --remote lie-stein.sif lie-stein.def
+singularity build --remote manifold-dequantization.sif manifold-dequantization.def
 ```